-The trade war will interrupt China's necessary economic transition

-China - rebalance interrupted

-More than 40% of China's Gross Domestic Product (GDP) is fixed asset investment, around double global averages.
+The trade war will interrupt China's necessary economic transition China - rebalance interrupted More than 40% of China's GDP is fixed asset investment, around double global averages.
 Much of this investment has been via debt funding, resulting in rapidly escalating leverage.
 Figure 3: China investment share of GDP

 Source: World Bank.
 Bureau of International Settlements.
 Analysis: Merlon.
 China's 2017 effort to reduce this credit-fuelled fixed asset investment dependency, via rebalancing and deleveraging, was supported by growth in exports and rising domestic consumption.
 In 2018, however, China's policy objectives have been disrupted by Trump's trade policy, which is reducing the ability for exports to support a deleveraging economy.
 China's response to these trade risks may see its rebalancing efforts thwarted and potentially reverse, exacerbating imbalances authorities are keen to address.
+China - how to respond The trade war launched by Trump occurred at a time when China was beginning its transition from debt-driven investment to a more sustainable path.
+Now, however, the pressure on exports will likely see a reversal of prior policy objectives.
+Following are the key options for addressing Trump's tariffs.